Fear Is the Wrong Fuel for Entrepreneur Mental Health

 This is not an overnight change.
 And it does not have to be.
 Even the beginning of change can have a profound effect on the present.

-Begin today by writing down the things you are afraid of.
+- Write down the things you are afraid of.

 You might also close your eyes for a moment and offer yourself some compassion.
 It is human to be afraid.
 It is ok that you have been afraid.
 Let the love begin with loving yourself, and begin in this very moment.